pytorch/torchtune/docs/source/deep_dives/wandb_logging.rst

       project: torchtune

-We automatically grab the config from the recipe you are running and log it to W&B. You can find it in the W&B overview tab and the actual file in the `Files` tab.
+We automatically grab the config from the recipe you are running and log it to W&B. You can find it in the W&B overview tab and the actual file in the :code:`Files` tab.

 .. note::

-  Click on this sample [project to see the W&B workspace](https://wandb.ai/capecape/torchtune) The config used to train the models can be found [here](https://wandb.ai/capecape/torchtune/runs/6053ofw0/files/torchtune_config_j67sb73v.yaml)
+  Click on this sample `project to see the W&B workspace <https://wandb.ai/capecape/torchtune>`_.
+  The config used to train the models can be found `here <https://wandb.ai/capecape/torchtune/runs/6053ofw0/files/torchtune_config_j67sb73v.yaml>`_.

 Logging Model Checkpoints to W&B
 --------------------------------

-You can also log the model checkpoints to W&B by modifying the desired script `save_checkpoint` method.
+You can also log the model checkpoints to W&B by modifying the desired script :code:`save_checkpoint` method.

 A suggested approach would be something like this: